 their dependent children.
 Any taxpayer who has a child already enrolled in private school or who

 is homeschooled is eligible to claim up to a $1,000 tax deduction per child for approved educational

 expenses including private school tuition, textbooks, fees, software, tutoring, and supplies.

 - Average tax deduction value: $1,732

 The tax deduction is worth up to $1,000 per child.

-Deductions are available for parents’ expenditures on either private schooling or homeschooling
+Deductions are available for parents’ expenditures on either private schools or homeschooling for their

 No legal challenges have been filed against the tax deduction.

 • Prior Year Public School Requirement: None